FAQ’s, In Their Words

 The 3 Little Interviews: My approach

-I interviewed 3 of JH’s past clients in mid-October 2018.
+I interviewed 3 of Julie’s past clients in mid-October 2018.
 I encouraged each client to share anything they wanted to relay, and posed the following questions (as a consistent framework) along the way.
-Note that I did not inform them that I would be sharing their responses with you; that idea came to me after I completed the interviews.
+Note that I did not inform them that I would be sharing their responses with Jules; that idea came to me after I completed the interviews.

 How did you define success?
 Feeling?
 Metric?

 How present and/or important was knowledge of your field or expertise about business, etc?

 How did Jules identify and help you through your resistances?
 How did she help you hear and then apply feedback/realizations?

 Tell me the nuts and bolts of the process - location, duration, frequency.

 Tell me about your views on the cost vs value.

 Tell me about your actual coaching experience and result.

 Was personality fit an issue for you, and do you have advice on working with Jules in particular?